 - After 48 hours, rinse the stained area, where poultice was applied.
 The stain is expected to get disappeared.

 Caring of Limestone Surface

 - Immediately cleaning the spills: Gently scrub off stains with a wet, soft cloth.
-If it is dirt, use a soft brush.
+If it is dirty, use a soft brush.
 A few stains can be removed using a bristled brush.
 If all these fail, go for rigorous cleaning techniques.

 - Regular Cleaning: After every two weeks, dry mopping the limestone floor is recommended.
 If it a top, use a dust-absorbing fabric to clean it.
 A dry dust mop can also be used to clean tables and tops.
-For a more efficient cleaning, you may opt for a variety of cleaning products available in the market.
+For more efficient cleaning, you may opt for a variety of cleaning products available in the market.

 - Using Pads and Coasters: Limestone tops and tables should be used with coasters as limestone is prone to watermarks and ring stains.
 Hot pans, plates and other utensils can also damage the limestone top, hence using protective mats and hot cooking supplies is recommended.

 Being a little precautionary in the maintenance of limestone products can help you keep them good looking and tidy without causing them any damage.
-Moreover, regular cleaning significantly contributes in extending the life of the limestone installations.
+Moreover, regular cleaning significantly contributes to extending the life of the limestone installations.